bioker/knowledge/interview/programming/paradigm/OOP.md

 ### Encapsulation

 > The process of hiding the complexity of an implementation.
 Providing the clear and
 > understandable interface for a client.
+Helps to create right method definition.

 ### Inheritance

 > The possibility for a class to have an ancestor.
 The descendant class will have same
 > properties and behavior as the ancestor.
+Helps to form the right classes hierarchy.

 ### Polymorphism

 > The possibility for different classes, that share a single interface, be treated with
 > similar way.
-It allows changing the processing logic at runtime.
+Allows to change the processing logic at runtime.

 ## Techniques